 Creamed Spinach Breakfast Bowls

 I had a dish I’d never heard of before called Eggs Sardou which is essentially eggs benedict with creamed spinach and shrimp (plus home fries and a biscuit as big as my head).
 I ordered it because I’d never heard of it before.
-It kind of rocked my world and ever since then I’ve been dreaming about creamed spinach and eggs for breakfast.
+It kind of rocked my world and ever since then I’ve been dreaming about spinach breakfast recipes that have an egg on them.

 1) Cut stems off of spinach (some stems are okay) and rinse well.
 Then chop spinach and let drain in a colander.

 2) In a large skillet, add butter and olive oil over medium-low heat.
 Once melted, add garlic and cook for 30 seconds.

 3) Add spinach and cover.
 Let spinach steam and cook until wilted, 4-5 minutes.

 4) Remove lid and season with red pepper flakes, ground nutmeg, and a pinch of salt and pepper.
 Let cook until water evaporates from the skillet.

 5) Turn heat down to low and stir in milk and cream.
 Continue to cook on low for 5-6 minutes until mixture is thick.

 6) Meanwhile, toast bread and fry eggs in a little olive oil.